Axolotl: Cultural significance

-The species is named after the Aztec deity Xolotl, the god of fire and lightning, who transformed himself into an axolotl to avoid being sacrificed by fellow gods.
-They continue to play an outsized cultural role in Mexico.
-Axólotl also means water monster in the Nahuatl language.
+The species is named after Xolotl, the Aztec god of fire and lightning, who transformed himself into an axolotl to avoid being sacrificed by fellow gods.
+Axolotls continue to play a substantial cultural role in Mexico.
+For example, they appear in Diego Rivera's 1951 mural Agua, el origen de la vida (Water, the Origin of Life) at the Cárcamo de Dolores in Chapultepec Park, as well as in a number of murals throughout Mexico City.
+It became the official emoji of Mexico City in 2017.